GenesisAnalyst/GenesisAnalyst/README.md

 ### Hi there 👋 I'm Genesis De La Cruz Escobar 🙂
 😄 Pronouns: She/Her

 💬 I'm a data enthusiast.
 My journey began in tech sales, where I honed my research and analytical skills by identifying customer needs, analyzing market trends, and exceeding sales quotas through data-driven insights.
-While my experience spans various industries, from legal services to hospitality, my true passion lies in deciphering the stories hidden within data.
+While my experience spans various industries, from legal services to Tech Sales, my true passion lies in deciphering the stories hidden within data.
 This passion led me to pursue a Data Analyst Bootcamp Certification, which is currently in Progress.
 Beyond technical skills like EXCEL, SQL Server, MySQL, Python, Tableau, Microsoft Power BI, and experience with Sharepoint, I possess strong analytical thinking, communication, and problem-solving abilities honed through managing databases, generating reports, CRM dashboards, and building effective sales pipelines.

 🤓 I'm excited to continue this self-learning journey and ready to dive into the next learning adventure.
 If you are on a similar journey or want to connect, please feel free to reach out.
 I love to connect!